machanism-org/machai/ghostwriter/src/site/markdown/act.md

 '''
 ```

-When a user runs `my-review`, the default text is used.
-When they run `my-review Review only API classes`, the appended text is used instead.
 The resulting value is stored as `public.prompt` and can be inserted anywhere in the prompt with `${public.prompt}`.
-An explicitly supplied `public.prompt` property is retained rather than replaced.
+A value already supplied as `public.prompt` is retained rather than replaced.
+In the current implementation, `[default]` values are applied before the command-line request is bound; therefore, an act that defines `default.public.prompt` retains that default unless the caller supplies `public.prompt` through configuration.
+If an act must use the request text appended after its name, do not set a competing `default.public.prompt`, or arrange for the caller to set `public.prompt` explicitly.

 ### Prompt front matter and tools